3TTaylor/KY_UKY_LANDTREE_USE/README.md

 # GEO 409 Field Trip Mapping Project

-## Land Cover and Tree Canopy Analysis for Kentucky and the UK Campus

-This project supports a field exercise for comparing remote sensing analysis with field-based tree canopy observations.
 The maps below were created using ArcGIS Pro, NLCD land cover data, and LiDAR-based elevation models.
-Each layout has been exported in both JPEG format for web preview and geospatial PDF format for mobile use in the Avenza Maps app.
+Each layout has been exported in both JPEG format for web preview and geospatial PDF format for mobile use.

 ---